jserv/armv8-hello/README.md

 Licensing
 ---------
-`mini-arm-os` is freely redistributable under the two-clause BSD License.
+`armv8-hello` is freely redistributable under the two-clause BSD License.
 Use of this source code is governed by a BSD-style license that can be found in the `LICENSE` file.